intake/intake/docs/source/index.rst

 ===========

-The :doc:`start` document contains the sections that all users new to Intake should read through. `usecases`_ shows specific problems that Inatke solves.
+The :doc:`start` document contains the sections that all users new to Intake should read through. :ref:`usecases` shows specific problems that Inatke solves.
 For a brief demonstration, which you can execute locally, go to :doc:`quickstart`.
 For a general description of all of the components of Intake and how they fit together, fo to :doc:`overview`.
 Finally, for some notebooks using Intake and articles about Intake, go